-Here at Elmgrove Primary School, we are very proud of our pupil's handwriting and take particular care in our cursive/joined-up handwriting style.
-We use Letter-join as the basis of our handwriting policy that covers all the requirements of the 2014 National Curriculum.
+At Elmgrove, we are very proud of our pupil's handwriting and take particular care in our handwriting style.
+We use Letter-join's on-line handwriting resource as the basis of our handwriting policy as it covers all the requirements of the National Curriculum.